FilipBeczkiewicz/full-website-html-css-js/README.md

-# full-website-html-css-js
-Website from https://frontendmentor.io/ colab with Scrimba and Kevin Powell.
+Hi i've created a Website from https://frontendmentor.io/ collaboration with Scrimba and Kevin Powell.

+in this project i've learnt:
+-Work with Figma,
+-Css grid,
+-Css flex,
+-Reponsive desgin

+i've to improve JavaScript code, instead of adding addEventListener to each "buttons" (in Destinations, Crew and Technology section) i should loop throught array and return html code.